MAT in World Language EducationWorld Language Education website

-Using a year-long, cohort-based model, we prepare teachers to work in a variety of school contexts through coursework in foreign language pedagogy, special education, classroom management, foundations of education, as well as elective courses in Arabic, French, Mandarin Chinese, or Spanish taken through the College of Arts & Sciences (CAS).
-Our program is unique in providing our students with a strong foundation in second language acquisition, linguistics, and foreign language methods that emphasizes a proficiency-based communicative approach to language teaching.
+Using a yearlong cohort-based model, we prepare you to teach in a variety of school contexts through coursework in world language pedagogy, special education, classroom management, foundations of education, as well as elective courses in world language education or Arabic, French, Mandarin Chinese, or Spanish taken through the College of Arts & Sciences (CAS).
+Our program is unique in providing you with a strong foundation in second language acquisition, linguistics, and world language methods that emphasizes a proficiency-based, communicative approach to language teaching.
 Our program is committed to teaching for social justice and disrupting inequality based in white supremacy, anti-Blackness, cisheteronormative patriarchy, ableism, and dominant English monolingualism.

-Students complete a year-long pre-practicum and practicum (student teaching experience) in a local middle or high school, with the support of a Boston University program supervisor who specializes in foreign language education.
+You will complete a year-long pre-practicum and practicum (student teaching experience) in a local middle or high school, with the support of a Boston University program supervisor who specializes in world language education.

 - Grade 5-12 Arabic, French, Mandarin or Spanish Teacher

 - Visit the BU Bulletin for information on this program’s academic requirements.

 - Learn more about our partnership with ACTFL (actfl.org), including scholarship opportunities.